 - Social Studies

 - Physical Education

-All students learn from a balanced approach to literacy, one that includes a responsive approach to the teaching of reading and writing.
+All students learn from a balanced approach to literacy, one that includes a responsive approach to the teaching of reading, writing, and phonics.
 Students learn to self-assess, set goals, work with partners, and receive and apply feedback.
 Students learn to use the writing process to write for real purposes and audiences, write the kinds of texts that they see in the world, and to put meaning onto the page.
-Students develop their oral language, write daily, and create pieces of writing across the genres of narrative, informational, and opinion with increasing complexity.
+Students develop their oral language, write daily, and create pieces of writing across the genres of narrative, informational, and opinion.

 As readers, students engage deeply with texts by having daily opportunities to read high-interest, accessible books independently, in partnerships, small groups, and book clubs.
 They start off learning foundational skills such as concepts of print, phonemic awareness, phonics, and story language to reading with greater independence using reading strategies to read with more accuracy, fluency, comprehension, and vocabulary development.
 Students have access to increasingly complex texts appropriate for their grade level.
 This starts with read-aloud and shared reading texts in kindergarten and first grade and moves toward independent reading of complex texts by second grade.

 - Student choice of topic (writing), text (reading)

 - Write and read for real purposes